yiisoft/yii2/docs/api/db/ActiveRecord.md

 }
 ~~~

-As you can see, only two SQL queries were needed for the same task.
+As you can see, only two SQL queries are needed for the same task.

 Sometimes, you may want to customize the relational queries on the fly.
 It can be